Nasr-Syed/Nasr-Syed/README.md

 ## Welcome to my GitHub.

-- 🌱 I’m interested in Data Engineering and Data Analytics
-- ⚡ Fun fact: I am an engineer with a diverse range of expertise, including electrical building design, and project management experience with electrical design of 5G towers across North America!

 I’m a Data Engineer with expertise in Python, Scala, SQL, Spark, and Big Data.
 With an Electrical Engineering background in both technical and managerial areas, I bring a unique analytical approach to data challenges.
 I’ve had the privilege of working with Canada’s top banks where I helped modernize data infrastructure, optimize ETL pipelines, and transition data to the cloud for high-performance analytics and large-scale processing.